The Project: Interactive Missions Wall

 Oftentimes missions work can seem like a far off, side project that a church does.
 Gashland was not only intentional about consistently communicating how mission dollars were at work, they also gave clearer paths for how congregants could support their missionaries.
 The missions lobby display is well designed, simple to understand and embraces technology to ultimately build community between the church and its missionaries.

-Gashland has a couple ideas of what they want to do with the $1000 Juicys grant they’re receiving.
+Gashland has a couple ideas of what they want to do next.
 First, they want to improve signage all around the building to help people navigate the church better.
 They also want to improve their “Engage” welcome centers by providing extra training for volunteers to better serve guests.